adopted-ember-addons/ember-infinity/README.md

 Ember Infinity has moved to a service based approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state)

 As a result of this new approach, we can intelligently store your model state to provide you the ability to cache and invalidate your cache when you need to.
-If you provide an optional `cache` value, the infinity service model hook will return the existing collection (and not make a network request) if the timestamp has not yet expired.
+If you provide an optional `cache` timestamp (in ms), the infinity service `model` hook will return the existing collection (and not make a network request) if the timestamp has not yet expired.

 Note: You do not need to pass an action into infinity-loader component anymore.
 We handle that internally now.
 You can still pass a closure action `infinityLoad` if you must do so.